alitari/kubexp/README.md

 - use **arrow** keys to navigate and **return** key to toggle between the item list and item details
 - to get help in the user interface type **'h'**
 - hit **Space**-Key to reconnect when resource is OFFLINE
+- resources in the menu are organized in categories, hit **'r'** to change the category
 - get command line options with `kubexp -help`

 ## building and running